mr-abdellah/discover-countries/README.md

 In this project, we built a basic website about discovering countries

-# # Do you wanna try it ? no problem just enter here : (https://mr-abdellah.github.io/discover-countries/)
+# # Do you wanna try it ? no problem just enter here : [LIVE DEMO](https://mr-abdellah.github.io/discover-countries/)

 ## Getting Started